google-research/3d-moments/README.md

 ```

 ## Demos
-We provided some input pair samples in the `data/` folder.
-You can render space-time videos using our pretrained model:
+We provided some sample input pairs in the `demo/` folder.
+You can render space-time videos on them using our pretrained model:

 ```